zihung20/tp/docs/DeveloperGuide.md

 <puml src="diagrams/FilterCommand.puml" />

-The `Filter` feature, allows user to filter personnel's entry according to their `Company` attribute.
+The `Filter` feature allows users to filter personnel's entry according to their `Company` attribute.

 `FilterCommand` uses the class `CompanyContainsKeywordsPredicate` which in turn tests a given `Person` object to find out whether they fit the keyword given.